One of the main themes of this blog, and my whole work, is the tenuous maintenance of expressive culture through the decades of Maoism.

 There are many sources for visual images of the period, including the site of Covell Meyskens (see this interview).
 But photos of folk performance activity in the countryside during the period (like the one above) are less common.
 One useful source is the Anthology of folk music of the Chinese peoples, under the rubrics of folk-song, narrative-singing, opera, instrumental music, and dance; indeed, the volumes have rare images from the Republican, Maoist, and reform eras.

 My posts include many such photos.
-Here’s a sample—do click on the links for background, and get to know the soundscape through recordings.
+Here’s a sample—do click on the links for background, and get to know the soundscape through recordings (including the audio gallery in the sidebar, with commentary here).

 Several precious photos derive from the definitive work of Yang Yinliu and the Music Research Institute in Beijing, such as